TheOdinProject/ruby-exercises/README.md

 This folder contains a Gemfile, which tells bundle which gems to install locally and makes them available for use in that directory.
 In this case, we are installing RSpec, which is a popular Ruby testing framework.

-Verify that the installation was succesful by simply running the following command:
+Verify that the installation was successful by simply running the following command:

     rspec